Professional Standards Unit

 If you are fearful or hesitant about filing a complaint, you may have a representative, friend, or other community member contact the police department on your behalf.
-However, in order for the police department to conduct the investigation, you must be willing to be interviewed by an investigator so that the department can understand firsthand your description of the events.

 The issue of racial profiling in policing is one of national concern.
 It undermines the public trust, creates fear, and violates fundamental principles of a just society.
 The Boulder Police Department subscribes to a policy that prohibits police actions that are based solely on reasons of race, ethnicity, gender, manner of dress, or other subjective criteria (the practice commonly referred to as "profiling").